 \section{Structure Learning Using Entropy-based Loss}

-As discussed in Section \ref{sec:Limitations}, using least-square loss, which is equivalent to assuming the distribution of all noise terms is standard Gaussian distribution, will result in the incorrect causal identification.
-The reason for these errors is the mismatch of the truth distribution and the assumed standard Gaussian distribution.
+As discussed in Section \ref{sec:Limitations}, using least-square loss, which is equivalent to assuming the distribution of all noise terms is standard Gaussian distribution, will result in incorrect causal identification.
+The reason for these errors is the mismatch between the underlying noise distribution and the assumed standard Gaussian distribution.

-Instead of using the square operator in least-square loss, we can replace it with the entropy such that:
+Instead of using the square operator in least-square loss, we can replace it with the entropy as follows: